 Tuesday,

 February 7th

 12-1pm

 Sherman Hall-B

 Room 334

-Volume 2, Issue 2
+CATCH THE SOCIAL WORK SPIRIT!!

 Council on Social Work Education Reaffirmation

 Work is underway for the Council on Social Work Education's (CSWE) reaffirmation process which will result in a continuation of the program's national accreditation status.
-In preparation for this eight year event, faculty members have attended workshops to better understand the CSWE nine competencies which are : 1) Demonstrate ethical and professional behavior; 2) Engage COUNCIL ON SOCIAL WORK EDUCATION diversity and differences in practice; 3) Advance human rights and social, economic, and environmental justice; 4) Engage in practice-informed research and research-informed practice; 5) Engage in policy practice; 6) Engage with individuals, families, groups, organizations, and communities; 7) Assess individuals, families, groups, and communities; 8) Intervene with individuals, families, groups, organizations and communities; and, 9) Evaluate practice with individuals, families, groups, organizations and communities.
+In preparation for this eight year event, faculty members have attended workshops to better understand the CSWE nine competencies which are: 1) Demonstrate ethical and professional behavior; 2) Engage COUNCIL ON SOCIAL WORK EDUCATION diversity and differences in practice; 3) Advance human rights and social, economic, and environmental justice; 4) Engage in practice-informed research and researchinformed practice; 5) Engage in policy practice; 6) Engage with individuals, families, groups, organizations, and communities; 7) Assess individuals, families, groups, and communities; 8) Intervene with individuals, families, groups, organizations and communities; and, 9) Evaluate practice with individuals, families, groups, organizations and communities.
 Community Advisory Board At their meeting on December 7, 2016, members of the Community Advisory Board (CAB) discussed issues of self-care for students in relation to classes and the field placement program.
 Using ideas provided by Beth Potter, a faculty member at Anne Arundel Community College (AACC), topics discussed included: the need to develop healthy habits, clear boundaries, and acceptance of self and others.
 Neglecting basic self-care often results in stress for students accompanied by eroding physical and mental health.
 In the end, academic performance suffers.
-To highlight the importance of self-care the Social Work Program is considering how best to integrate information on the topic in publications like the Student Guide and Field Education Manual.
-Thought is also being given to including self-care statements in syllabi.
-If you have ideas on this subject please send them to Karen Kraft at kkraft@umbc.edu.

 Discussion on Election Results